Lab Director

 Caden Sainog

-Caden Sajnog is a third year undergraduate student in the SLHS program at SDSU and is also planning on minoring in Cognitive and Behavioral Neuroscience.
+Caden Sajnog is a fourth year undergraduate student in the SLHS program at SDSU and is also planning on minoring in Cognitive and Behavioral Neuroscience.
 He is a member of SDSU Best Buddies and a member of SDSU Club Men’s Volleyball.
 In the future he would like to work in the clinical setting helping people with communication disorders.
 He is excited to learn more about aphasia through this research opportunity.

 Past Lab Members